 Today I'm going to share my system for recording my workouts using a workout tracker.
 (If you're just getting started working out, check out How to Start Working Out When You Don’t Know What You’re Doing and 3 Simple Ways to Make Exercise a Habit.)

-In my opinion, tracking your workouts (whether it be with a workout journal, a fitness app, or something else) should accomplish 3 goals…
+In my opinion, tracking your workouts (whether it be with a workout journal, a fitness app, or something else) should accomplish three goals…

-- It should be quick and easy, so that you can spend your time exercising.
+- Your workout tracker should be quick and easy, so that you can spend your time exercising.
 Your time should be spent doing the work, not recording it.

-- It should be versatile.
+- Your workout tracker should be versatile.
 I don't want to have to find a new app or develop a new system every time I want to do a different style of workout.
 I should be able to adapt my current system to any style of training.

 With those goals in mind, here's the workout journal tracking system that has worked best for me.

 To start, I use a ruled Moleskine notebook.
 Obviously, any notebook will do, but I like this particular one because it is small enough to fit in your pocket and it has a firm cover that doesn't bend or tear with repeated use.